A biography may come in any shape or size.

 That doesn’t necessarily make it a cretin.

-in any case.
+I say take heed.
 Rule number one: everybody

 lies.
-Rule number two: everyone in gen-
+Rule number two: most people are

-Treat it, like my mother (and countless
+problem.
+Treat them how my mother (and

-other progenitors) used to always find a
+countless others) used to always find a

-the occasion to run into someone you
+occasion to run into someone with whom

-their presence beforehand—that is,
+recall their presence beforehand)—that is,

 when beginning any type of engagement, be